-Photo by Hugo_Fstop One of my favorite ways to differentiate for gifted students is to create “remixes” of an existing idea.
-Students take an existing story, reshape it, and create a new product.
-It encourages them to explore the stories behind existing stories, helps them to understand how real writers work, and gives them a creative way to explore literature.
+One of my favorite ways to get students to the Synthesize level of Blooms, is to create “remixes” of an existing idea.
+Students take an existing story, tinker with it, and eventually end up with a whole new idea.
+This is an example of synthesis It encourages them to explore the stories behind existing_ _stories, helps them to understand how real writers work, and gives them a creative way to explore literature.

 Expose Them To The Idea